Neurocritical Care

 The multi-disciplinary team making up the Neurocritical Care Program at Keck Medical Center of USC can meet the needs of patients with acute stroke and other serious neurological and neurosurgical conditions by providing immediate, advanced treatment and neurocritical care.

 Frequently, community hospitals will offer immediate, brain-saving treatment in their emergency departments and then transfer the patient to Keck Medical Center of USC for a higher level of care.
-Neurointensivists provide medical management for patients, while working alongside neurosurgeons and neurologist.
+Neurointensivists provide medical management for patients, while working alongside neurosurgeons and neurologists.
 Our patients have access to advanced treatments provided in other critical care locations at Keck Medical Center, if necessary, including:

 • Endovascular procedures with or without intravenous tissue plasminogen (tPA) – can reopen blocked arteries